Create a Windows VM with accelerated networking using Azure PowerShell

 Create a network security group rule with New-AzNetworkSecurityRuleConfig.

 $rdp = New-AzNetworkSecurityRuleConfig ` -Name 'Allow-RDP-All' ` -Description 'Allow RDP' ` -Access Allow ` -Protocol Tcp ` -Direction Inbound ` -Priority 100 ` -SourceAddressPrefix * ` -SourcePortRange * ` -DestinationAddressPrefix * ` -DestinationPortRange 3389

 Create a network security group with New-AzNetworkSecurityGroup and assign the Allow-RDP-All security rule to it.
-In addition to the Allow-RDP-All rule, the network security group contains several default rules.
-One default rule disables all inbound access from the Internet, which is why the Allow-RDP-All rule is assigned to the network security group so that you can remotely connect to the virtual machine, once it's created.
+Aside from the Allow-RDP-All rule, the network security group contains several default rules.
+One default rule disables all inbound access from the internet.
+Once it's created, the Allow-RDP-All rule is assigned to the network security group so that you can remotely connect to the VM.

 $nsg = New-AzNetworkSecurityGroup ` -ResourceGroupName myResourceGroup ` -Location centralus ` -Name "myNsg" ` -SecurityRules $rdp

 Associate the network security group to the mySubnet subnet with Set-AzVirtualNetworkSubnetConfig.
 The rule in the network security group is effective for all resources deployed in the subnet.

 Set-AzVirtualNetworkSubnetConfig ` -VirtualNetwork $vnet ` -Name 'mySubnet' ` -AddressPrefix "192.168.1.0/24" ` -NetworkSecurityGroup $nsg

 Create a public IP address with New-AzPublicIpAddress.
 A public IP address is unnecessary if you don't plan to access the VM from the internet.
 However, it's required to complete the steps in this article.